 Zofin Palace is a beautiful neo-Renaissance building set on Slavonic Island (Slovansky ostrov), a small island in the centre of Prague near the National Theatre

-This is an idyllic spot surrounded by nature, where there are lovely views to enjoy over the river and downstream to Prague Castle.
+This is an idyllic spot surrounded by nature, where there are lovely views to enjoy over the Vltava River and downstream to Prague Castle.